 Reviews can make or break a business.
 The same applies to online marketplaces, classifieds, and even dating sites.
-And they don’t just impact these platforms – they affect how people see the brands that advertise on them, as well as individual vendors, and of course, those looking for love and companionship.
+And they don’t just impact these platforms – they affect how people see the brands that advertise on them, individual vendors, and those looking for love and companionship.

-However, in a world where User-Generated Content (UGC) is so prevalent, the fact is anyone from anywhere can leave a good or bad review and have it seen in a very public way.
+However, in a world where User-Generated Content (UGC) is so prevalent, anyone from anywhere can leave a good or bad review.
+And have it seen in a very public way.

-While it’s clear why bad reviews can hurt businesses and brands, fake positive ones can damage reputations too.
+While bad reviews can hurt businesses and brands, fake positive ones can damage reputations too.

 Confused?
 It’s a tricky area to navigate.

 Let’s consider how reviews can build trust and how online marketplaces can address these moderation challenges.